Course Content and Outcome Guide for WR 105

 Addendum to Course Description

-This course will include information and activities relating to the OSAC (Oregon Scholarship Association Commission) scholarships process targeting Oregon residents.
+This course will include information and activities relating to the OSAC (Oregon Student Assistance Commission) scholarships process targeting Oregon residents.

 Intended Outcomes for the course

-- Identify purpose and audience for specific scholarship essays
+- Identify and understand purpose for specific scholarship essay prompts.

 Course Activities and Design